 This is the perfect after-work bike ride if you work or live in the Buckhead area.
 This three-mile loop is home to a golf course, tennis center, horse park, and playground.
 And the incline on this trail is something serious, so if you’re looking to add a little challenge to your short ride, this will do the trick.
 Though, we should mention Chastain Trail has been pegged as one of the more social trails, so if you’re wary of pedestrians, you may not want to go midday or on weekends.

 A creek, a mountain, and a forest all in one?
 Yup!
 Noonday Creek Trail runs from old downtown Woodstock to Kennesaw Battlefield Mountain, crossing a bridge over the creek and taking to the streets car-side at various segments.
 The trail even features a dog park cleverly named “Woofstock” and incredibly tranquil spots to enjoy the creek.
-Be sure to hop off your bike and hike down to the creekside to get a closer look — it’s guaranteed to make your trip even more worthwhile.
+Be sure to hop off your bike and hike down to the creekside to get a closer look.

 Get lost in Atlanta’s own mini-Central Park.
 It’s hard not to spend an entire day in this picturesque park, and with plenty of places to stop and recharge, why would you leave?
 Pizza, wine, fro-yo, or all three?
 The perimeter of this park is lined with tasty restaurants and food trucks.
-Pedestrians, bikers, in-liners, and dog-walkers all enjoy this city-centered natural oasis (might need to do some dodging).
-But it’s just so convenient — there are many paved entry points from Midtown to Buckhead and even access from the Beltline’s Eastside Trail.
+Pedestrians, bikers, in-liners, and dog-walkers all enjoy this city-centered natural oasis.
+It may get crowded, but it’s just so convenient — there are many paved entry points from Midtown to Buckhead and even access from the Beltline’s Eastside Trail.

 Much like the Atlanta Beltline, this multi-use trail connects each corner of Peachtree City, making it accessible from multiple points and giving you a scenic tour of the old Southern town.
 If you hadn’t heard, Peachtree City is also known as a golf-cart town, where almost everything is accessible by golf cart… and therefore, by bike.
 At any time, you’ll catch people cruising along to shops and restaurants or taking the perfect weekend joyride through the charming town.